SSL Troubleshooting

 - Update the

-_acme-challengeCNAME to point to the target shown in smoxy - smoxy will verify the updated record on the next check
+_acme-challengeCNAME to the exact target shown on the certificate's SANs tab - smoxy will verify the updated record on the next check

-Meaning: A TXT record for _acme-challenge exists, which conflicts with the required CNAME record.
+Meaning: A TXT record for _acme-challenge exists, which conflicts with the required CNAME record and keeps the SAN in the Missing DNS status.

 Why this happens: Some DNS providers or previous setups may have created a TXT record for ACME challenges. smoxy requires a CNAME record instead.